Updated: Jul 26

 These relationships were not based on kinship!
 In fact, the genetic analysis suggested that there was a low probability that closely related sharks would ever interact.
 And what was especially fascinating, was that this social network was dynamic - the patten changed during mating season.
 At this time, the five groups merged into three larger communities and each shark interacted with a higher number of individuals (Mourier & Planes, 2020).

 Blacktip Reef Sharks can Recognise their Family Members

-The scientists hypothesised that this spatial and social structure was likely caused by the lack of parental care.
-They stated it is possible that the juveniles might have had some affinity for their litter mates during their time in the nursery habitat, but as they grew and expanded their home range, they formed associations with individuals which are not genetically related.
-This suggests that these sharks do not have the ability to recognise their kin by sight or smell (Mourier & Planes, 2020).
+The scientists suggested that blacktip reefers' complex social structures probably developed because the sharks do not raise their young.
+The experts concluded that the young sharks may have some affinity for their litter mates during their time in the nursery habitat, but as they grew up and expanded their home range, they formed associations with individuals which were not genetically related, creating an organised social network of different communities (Mourier & Planes, 2020).

 Mourier J & Planes S (2020).
 Kinship does not predict the structure of a shark social network. bioRxiv.
 Access online.